 To assist small businesses, Congress passed the Coronavirus Aid, Relief and Economic Security (CARES) Act, which provides economic help to small businesses.
 Included in the legislation are updated business tax provisions, the Paycheck Protection Program and an expanded U.S. Small Business Administration (SBA) Economic Injury Disaster Loan Program.

 An online store has become a mandatory business tool.
-If you do not have an eCommerce site, Web.com can get you started.
+If you do not have an eCommerce site, Web.com can help get you started.

 Reallocate Your Marketing Spending